 For the majority of us, filling out the hobbies section of a C.V. or job application is the easiest part of the process.
-But what we write here can tell future employers a lot about ourselves and may even influence whether or not we make it to interview stage.
+But be mindful that what is written there will tell future employers a lot about you, and may even influence whether or not you make it to interview stage.

 Good.co, a personal insights company, recommends the following as the hobbies most likely to improve your employability: